On the 2nd April 2012, the Government brought in some new proposals on the Right to Buy, a summary of these proposals are below.

-If you live in a flat, and have been a council tenant for five years, then you should get a discount of 50 per cent on the market value of your flat.
-For each extra year you have lived there over five years, you get another two per cent discount, up to a limit of 70 per cent or £75,000 (whichever is the lower).
+If you live in a flat and have been a council tenant for five years, then you should get a discount of 50 per cent of the market value of your flat.
+For each extra year, you have lived there over five years, you get another two per cent discount, up to a limit of 70 per cent or £75,000 (whichever is the lower).

 There are no changes to how you apply, you will need to contact either Customer Services or Housing for an application form and leaflets.
 Once your application is received and if you qualify for the Right to Buy scheme then we will arrange for a valuation of your property and send you confirmation of the market value and any discounts that you are entitled to.

 Last updated: Monday, 6 July 2020 9:43 pm